alex-rizov/midaxupdate/README.md

 - *-1
 - M?DAX-1

-If a matching CHANNEL NAME is found, the app will look for UpdateRoot/<CHANNEL NAME>/<APP NAME FROM .VER FILE> for its update zips.
+If a matching CHANNEL NAME is found, the app will look for UpdateRoot/CHANNEL NAME/APP NAME FROM .VER FILE for its update zips.

 ## Rollback
 By default, the updater does not do rollbacks.
 If the current installed version is higher than what is found on the server, the current